E-commerce Homepage: 4 Best Practices for Promotions (+ Examples) – The Fast Lane – Fast Simon Articles

 » Ensure your promotions stand out and drive traffic with promotional tiles

-3. Create A Sense Of Urgency
+3. Create A Sense of Urgency

 H&M: Not Fashionably Late

 H&M chose to offer free shipping on orders for a limited time.
-This is communicated through a banner that runs across the top of the screen, claiming "Free shipping ends tonight!"
+This is communicated through a banner that runs across the top of the screen, claiming, "Free shipping ends tonight!"
 To drive home the urgency of the offer further, H&M includes a countdown timer that shows how many hours are left until the promotion expires.
-This is a classic e-commerce strategy to alert shoppers that the good deals won't last.
+This is a classic eCommerce strategy to alert shoppers that the good deals won't last.

 h&m homepage example